New ISO 14001 Is Almost Here And It Is Tougher on Lifecycle

 The shift is in how far you must look when identifying significant environmental aspects.

-A statement such as we do not control disposal once sold is no longer adequate.
+A statement such as we do not control disposal once sold will no longer be adequate.

 Practical Guide for UK Manufacturers